lauraschornack/katacoda1/1-set-up/step4.md

 The first step is to pull an existing docker file off of the git-hub for this course.

-Type: Control C to exit from the python prompt.
+Type: Control D to exit from the python prompt.

 To download this code outside of this Katacoda environment, use the following command:
 Pull down docker file from my git hub